aletterofthealphabet/power-distro-calculator/README.md

 optimization.
 See `IMPLEMENTATION_PLAN.md` and `DESIGN.md` for the full domain model, calc engine, and architecture.

+NOTE: THIS IS A STUDENT PROJECT AND DOES NOT FULLY WORK.
+PLEASE TALK TO A QUALIFIED ELECTRICIAN.

 ## Stack

 Node.js + TypeScript monorepo (pnpm workspaces): React + Vite frontend,